theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

   <p>Not reward &mdash; <em>return</em>.</p>

 <blockquote class="blockquote">
-  &ldquo;You are from the place where light came into being by itself.
+  &ldquo;You are from the place where Light came into being by itself.
   You came from it, and you will return there.&rdquo;<br>
   <cite>
-    <em>Gospel of Truth</em>, NHC I,3:30–32,&nbsp;
+    <em>Gospel of Truth</em> (NHC I,3 30–32).
     <a
-      href="/pillars/the-vault/codex-reborn/gnostic-texts/gospel-of-truth/"
+      href="/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/"
       target="_blank"
       rel="noopener noreferrer">
       Source
     </a>
   </cite>
 </blockquote>

   <p>In the <strong>Pleroma</strong>, the soul is no longer separate.</p>
   <p>It does not float like a ghost.
 It does not worship.
 It <strong>remembers what it is</strong>: not a fragment, but the <em>All</em>.</p>